open-xchange/appsuite-middleware/documentation/miscellaneous/user_feedback.md

 The user is able to give his feedback, as often as he desires.
 Every given feedback is stored inside the <code>globaldb</code> database in the <code>feedback</code> table.
 The middleware provides a HTTP API for those purposes which is used by the UI and documented [here](/components/middleware/http{{ site.baseurl }}/index.html#!/userfeedback/store).

 Since 7.8.4 the Open-Xchange server provides a default implementation for <code>star-rating-v1</code>.
+With 7.10.4 there is also support for <code>nps-v1</code>.
 It is easy to create a custom feedback type by implementing related interfaces and register the custom feedback type for a defined user group (see above).

 # Configuration guide